 Students who have been absent from Carroll College for one or more semesters are required to complete an application for readmission available from the Office of Admission.
 A student who has attended another college/university since withdrawal from Carroll College must submit an official copy of the transcript from each institution to the Office of Admission before the application will be considered.
-Students admitted for readmission to Carroll will continue with the academic standing they had the last term they attended the College.
-Prior admission and/or attendance at Carroll College does not guarantee readmission, see Academic Policies.
+Students readmitted to Carroll will continue with the academic standing they had the last term they attended the College.
+Prior admission and/or attendance at Carroll College does not guarantee readmission.
 A student who wishes to reside on campus must complete a Housing Application form.
-Re-admission to the College does not guarantee acceptance into college housing.
+Readmission to the College does not guarantee acceptance into college housing.